This course will enhance your skills and knowledge required for teaching adults in a wide variety of formal and informal settings.

 Throughout this course you will develop a solid grounding in the concepts, theories and practice of adult education, and you will build on your own specific areas of interest through varied elective choice.

-If you have a Bachelor (undergraduate) degree, but it is not in Education, you can do the Graduate Diploma of Tertiary and Adult Education as a pathway into the Masters of Education (coursework).
+If you have a Bachelor (undergraduate) degree, but it is not in Education, you can do the Graduate Diploma of Tertiary and Workplace Education as a pathway into the Masters of Education (coursework).

 - Perth Campus or external

 - Mid-year start available (Domestic students)

 Each course has a core set of units that must be completed for you to graduate.
 In addition to these core units you are free to choose other units, called general electives, to create your own course.

 Entry requirements for

 At Murdoch, you pay for the individual units you enrol in, not an overall course fee.
 The total cost of your course will therefore vary depending on what units you choose.
 Use our online Course Fee Calculator to estimate the amount you will need to pay.